What is a Clinical Trial?

 Types of Clinical Trials

-• Prevention trials look for better ways to prevent disease in people who have never had the disease or to prevent a disease from returning.
+Look for better ways to prevent disease in people who have never had the disease or to prevent a disease from returning.

-• Diagnostic trials are conducted to find better tests or procedures for diagnosing a particular disease or condition.
+Conducted to find better tests or procedures for diagnosing a particular disease or condition.

-• Screening trials test the best way to detect certain diseases or health conditions.
+Test the best way to detect certain diseases or health conditions earlier, when they are most treatable.

 Phases of Clinical Trials

 Clinical trials are conducted in a series of steps called "phases."
-Each phase has a different purpose and helps researchers answer different questions:
+Each phase has a different purpose and helps researchers answer different questions.

 Phase I